Brief Description

 The Gesha variety is a relatively recent and intriguing Arabica coffee cultivar, originating from the Gori Gesha forest in Ethiopia.
 During the 20th century, it began to spread across various countries, particularly in the central and southern regions of the Americas.

-Important factors to consider are time and temperature which help to develop a variety of flavours.
-For this coffee processing, Carbonic Maceration coffees often offer intense flavour profiles.
+Important factors to consider are time and temperature which help to develop a variety of fermentation flavours which can be wild and intense.